Zheoni/Discord-Overwatch-Leaderboard/README.md

-This is a projet in wich I aim to learn JavaScript while making a usefull bot for the discord app.
+This is a projet in wich I aim to learn JavaScript while making a useful bot for the discord app.
 I'm using node.js with discord.js.

 There must be a file named "botconfig.json" wich includes the token and the